kennedyCzar/AlphabetSoup-Using-Django/README.md

 Try to make your function efficient.
 Please use Big-O notation to explain how long it takes your function to run in terms of the length of your message (m) and the number of letters in your bowl of soup (s).

-You may write the function in any programming language you prefer - but please consider the language required by the position for which you are applying.

-In case that you need more time or you have some questions, please, feel free to contact me.

 ## Solution is Contained inside the Script folder
 ### How to Use